kevinlondon/kevinlondon.github.io/src/content/blog/2025-02-20-know-where-youre-going.md

 The key is intentionality: whether you're sticking with your current path or shifting to something new, make it a conscious choice rather than letting circumstances or others decide for you.
-My journey from cinematography to software engineering wasn't a failure of my original plan — I made a deliberate choice to pursue a growing curiosity about technology.
+My journey from cinematography to software engineering wasn't a failure of my original plan.
+I made a deliberate choice to pursue a growing curiosity about technology.

 Nothing is wasted, even when the path changes completely.
 My film background